developer-zebra/developer-zebra-site/src/stagenow/4-1/about/index.md

 **Now supports MX 9.3**: which adds the following features and enhancements:
 * **Enhanced [File Manager](../csp/file)** now allows a Profile to:
- * Download a file from a redirected URL (i.e. Tiny URL)
+ * Download a file or files from a redirected URL (i.e. Tiny URL)
- * Download files from multiple redirected URLs
+ * Download a file from multiple redirected URLs
 * **Enhanced [Application Manager](../csp/app)** now allows an admin to:
  * Set background data/unrestricted data usage per application on the device
+* **Enhanced [Bluetooth Manager](../csp/bluetoothmgr)** now allows an admin to:
+ * Perform silent pairing using the Bluetooth MAC address or PIN
+ * Select a mandatory identifier by Bluetooth MAC or device name
+* **Enhanced [GPRS Manager](../csp/gprs)** now allows an admin to:
+ * Select the IP transport protocol used by an APN
+ * Select from IPv4, IPv6 and the IPv4/IPv6 “dual-stack” protocol for APN use
+* **Enhanced [Keymapping Manager](../csp/keymap)** now allows an admin to:
+ * Select the Grey key and W1 and W2 buttons for reprogramming

 -----